-- To disable the WiFi prioritizing feature simply toggle the Enable Schedule Job to off position.
-Those looking to permanently disable it can also uninstall the app from their smartphone.
+- To disable the WiFi prioritizing feature, toggle the Enable Schedule Job to the off position.
+Those looking to disable it permanently can also uninstall the app from their smartphone.

-As we mentioned before, there are a lot many apps promising to help you set wifi priority on Android, but hardly any of the work well enough to deserve a mention.
-For now, you can go with the WiFi Prioritizer app we have mentioned above which works like a charm.
+As we mentioned before, there are a lot many apps promising to help you set wifi priority on Android, but hardly any of them work well enough to deserve mention.
+For now, you can go with the WiFi Prioritizer app we have mentioned above, which works like a charm.